HugoSmits/predictiveForecasting/README.md

 ## Deployment
 - Deploy the model for real-time predictions.
 This could be a web application, API, or any other suitable deployment method.

+## Continuous Improvement
+- Regularly update the model with new data to improve its accuracy.
+- Consider incorporating more advanced techniques or expanding your analysis as you gain insights.